Azure-Samples/active-directory-dotnet-native-headless/README.md

 > [!Note] If you want to run this sample on **Azure Government**, navigate to the "Azure Government Deviations" section at the bottom of this page.

-To run this sample, you will need:
+To run this sample, you'll need:

 - [Visual Studio 2017](https://aka.ms/vsdownload)
 - An Internet connection